rjurado01/rails_authorize/README.md

 end
 ```

-By default `permitted_attributes` makes `params.require(:post)` if you want to personalize what attribute is required in params, your policy must define a `param_key`.
+By default `permitted_attributes` makes `params.require(:post)` if you want to personalize what attribute is required in params, your policy must define a `param_key`:

 ```ruby
 # app/policies/post_policy.rb